ameya1232/EvapoScore/RESEARCH_REPORT.md

 **Future Outlook:**

 Evaporation-driven engines represent a promising addition to the renewable energy portfolio, particularly for water-rich arid regions.
 While not a universal solution, strategic deployment in optimal locations could contribute significantly to clean energy generation.
-Success will depend on continued material science improvements, cost reduction through scale, and intelligent integration with existing water management infrastructure.
+Success will depend on continued material science improvements, cost reduction through scale, and integration with existing water management infrastructure.

 The technology's passive operation, zero emissions, and ability to generate power 24/7 (unlike solar) make it particularly attractive for baseload power generation in suitable climates.
 As water management and energy generation become increasingly interconnected challenges, evaporation-driven engines may play a crucial role in creating synergistic solutions.